nathanb01/pyne/docs/theorymanual/variance_reduction.rst

 Sample Calculations
 ...................

-In this section the expected results for the the test_variancereduction.py unit test "test_cadis_multiple_e" are calculated.
+In this section the expected results for the test_variancereduction.py unit test, "test_cadis_multiple_e" are calculated.
 Consider a 2D mesh with the following properties.

 +---------------------------+---------------------------+